Spirals-Team/test4repair-experiments/results/chart/5/jGenProg/readme.md

 Nb of EvoSuite Tests: 104

-Nb of Failing EvoSuite Tests: 104
+Nb of Failing EvoSuite Tests: 2

 ---
 #Seed: 17

 ## Patch 31 #  jGenProg+MinImpact With Seed 17

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.data.xy.XYSeries : 564